0xj4f/genesis/docs/tasks.md

 I want you to focus on producing the code base for these features. as next we're going to create the test script.

+## Sep3 , 2024

+11 AM - 1pm  IAM, RBAC and research and decision making if it's in the best direction.

+Implementing IAM and RBAC access requires being very accurate on the planning which access you will have to give. which means you need to know first the exact features.

+right now it will be a slow down if I started thinking about the RBAC and IAM management.

+lets simplify, roles
+- admin
+- seller/artist
+- user

+most endpoints will be protected, by admin role

+every registration should be a default user, so the validation should happen in group role, group role will be added manually, for now

+Ok let's start in the ecommerce, to make it this simple

+- admin
+- seller
+- user

+let's create the admin dashboard, finish it. then come back later to analyze all the endpoints created.

+- Users created.
+- Products Created.

+Product Item

+Create PRODUCTS CRUD